-The Data pane includes these areas:
+The Data pane includes:

-Dimensions – Fields that contain qualitative values (such as names, dates, or geographical data).
+Dimension fields – Fields that contain qualitative values (such as names, dates, or geographical data).
 You can use dimensions to categorize, segment, and reveal the details in your data.
 Dimensions affect the level of detail in the view.
 Examples of dimensions include dates, customer names, and customer segments.

-Measures – Fields that contain numeric, quantitative values can be measured.
+Measure fields – Fields that contain numeric, quantitative values can be measured.
 You can apply calculations to them and aggregate them.
 When you drag a measure into the view, Tableau applies an aggregation to that measure (by default).
 Examples of measures: sales, profit, number of employees, temperature, frequency.

 For more information on what dimensions and measures are, see Dimensions and Measures, Blue and Green.